API Reference

 - AI & Memory endpoints:

-CENCORI_API_KEY: YOUR_API_KEY(preferred).Authorization: Bearer YOUR_API_KEYis also accepted. - REST endpoints (
+CENCORI_API_KEY: csk_...(preferred).Authorization: Bearer csk_...is also accepted. - OpenAI-compatible and REST endpoints (

 application/json(required for POST)